To learn the basics of eicosanoids:

 LIPOXINS ( Produced in platelets, neutrophils, red blood cells and reticulocytes; also by low dose aspirin).

 RESOLVINS (Produced in most cells) Potent anti-inflammatory agents that as their name suggests, resolve inflammation.
 They limit the extent of inflammation by blocking the actions of inflammatory prostanoids (prostaglandins and thromboxanes) and also clear away breakdown products of inflammation process.
-RVD1-6
+E.g. RVD1-6

 • The PROTECTIN family